DoctorDalek1963/lintrans/docs/source/compilation/macos.rst

 Get the lintrans source code
 ----------------------------

-Go to the `latest release <https://github.com/DoctorDalek1963/lintrans/releases/latest>`_ on GitHub (if you want an older release, go to that release page).
-Download the source code zip file. macOS should unzip the file for you, so open `Terminal` from Spotlight Search and ``cd`` in the new
+Go to the `release page <https://github.com/DoctorDalek1963/lintrans/releases/tag/vVERSION_NUMBER>`_ on GitHub.
+Download the source code zip file. macOS should unzip the file for you, so open `Terminal` from Spotlight Search and ``cd`` in the new folder:
-folder:

 .. code-block:: shell-session